Thursday, December 12, 2024

 Whitewater Rafting in Jinja, Uganda

-Getting to Jinja to go whitewater rafting on the Nile is trickier and more expensive than other weekend options, but if you’re looking for action, this is the choice.
+Getting to Jinja to go whitewater rafting in Jinja, Uganda is trickier and more expensive than other weekend options, but if you’re looking for action, this is the choice.
 The post-rafting reactions ranged from “exciting!” to “the worst experience I’ve ever had” depending on how comfortable you feel in the water.

 There are a couple unique characteristics that make the Nile a fun rafting river.
 One is that it’s very deep, so you don’t need to worry about hitting rocks if you fall out.
 Most American rafting is more dangerous even if the waves are smaller, because you might hit rocks.
 Because of this, the guides aren’t hesitant to let the raft flip over on the rapids, so you are pretty much guaranteed to get dumped in the water multiple times.
 You might drown, but you won’t hit a rock.
 Also, the water is warm so it’s really comfortable to swim.